Madmartigan1/tradebot/docs/ARCHITECTURE.md

 > Version: v1.1.4 (Quartermaster + Local Candle Settle + richer CLI)

-This document maps the moving parts of the bot, how they interact, and where the key extension points live.
-It reflects the codebase you shared:
+This document maps the moving parts of the bot, how they interact, and where the key extension points live:

 - `main.py`
 - `bot/config.py`